hmcts/finrem-ccd-definitions/README.md

 To install the dependencies for both this project and the submodule (ccd-definition-processor), run:
 `yarn install && yarn reset-ccd-submodule`

+If you are using a Mac with an M1 chip and the above doesn't work, run:
+`npm install && npm run reset-ccd-submodule`

 ## Convert JSON to Excel

 Depending on if you want the generated Excel to be for the Consented or Contested Journeys - add the appropriate journey to the end of the command.